dulldave/certify/README.md

 It simply pings the given host, pulls down the certificate and checks how far away from the expiration date the certificate is.

-If the expiration is within the provided parameters a notification will sent via Slack.
+If the expiration is within the provided parameters a notification will be sent via Slack.

 #### How to run:g
 ```